Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Estimate how much you need to pay each month to become debt-free.

-Repaying your card statement’s monthly minimum can keep your account in good standing.
+Paying your card statement’s minimum each month can keep your account in good standing.
 But without contributing more, it could take years to pay down your balance to zero.
-Long term, it could even lead to ongoing credit card debt and steep unnecessary interest.
+And it can lead to ongoing credit card debt and steep unnecessary interest over the long term.

-Use our calculator to estimate how long you’ll need to pay off your debt based on minimum payments and your payoff goals.
+Use our calculator to learn how long you might need to pay off your debt with minimum payments — and how much more can better meet your payoff goals.

 How to use our credit card repayment calculator

-We’ve designed our calculator to help you determine three key points to paying off your debt, all to help you learn how the amount you choose to pay monthly affects your overall interest and payoff goals.
+We designed our calculator to help you determine three key points to paying off your debt and see how monthly payments affect your overall interest and payoff goals.

-- Set up your credit card balance details.
+- Input your balance details.
 Enter how much you owe and your interest rate to see how much you’re paying in interest each month.

 - Adjust your monthly repayments.
-Start by entering your statement’s minimum to learn how long it’d take you to pay off your balance in full.
+Enter your statement’s minimum to learn how long it’d take you to pay off your balance in full.
 Then increase the payment amount to see how much you time you can shave off by sending more.

 - Narrow down a payoff goal.
 Enter your ideal payoff time frame in months to see how much you’d have to send monthly to reach that goal.
 Adjust your goal until the monthly payment also matches your budget.